 Where the CMA decides to restrict the visibility of, suspend, terminate or otherwise act in respect of Content provided by a User, or to suspend or terminate the User's Account, the CMA shall provide the affected User with a clear and specific statement of reasons in accordance with Article 17 of the DSA, indicating in particular: the type of restriction, the facts and circumstances relied upon, where applicable the use of automated means, the contractual ground or legal ground invoked, and the possibilities of internal complaint and out-of-court dispute settlement.

-In accordance with Article 20 of the DSA, the affected User may, free of charge and within a period of six (6) months from the decision, lodge an internal complaint against any moderation decision (including refusal to act on a notification) by writing to rocklab@rockhal.lu.
-Complaints are reviewed by qualified personnel of the CMA who were not involved in the initial decision.
-The CMA shall reverse a decision without undue delay where the complaint contains sufficient grounds to consider that the original decision was not well-founded.
+The affected User may, free of charge and within a period of six (6) months from the decision, lodge an internal complaint against any moderation decision (including refusal to act on a notification) by writing to rocklab@rockhal.lu.
+Complaints are reviewed by qualified personnel of the CMAThe CMA shall reverse a decision without undue delay where the complaint contains sufficient grounds to consider that the original decision was not well-founded.

 VII.
 Community Post Board